Middle School Curriculum

 Technology, Health, or Commons-Maker

 Academic Teams, Advisors, Middle School Head, & Assistant/Registrar

-The central objective of the advisory system is to provide each student in the Middle School with at least one teacher who takes a special and continuing interest in the student’s total growth.
-The advisor seeks to know the student, not merely as a student but as a person, and tries to ensure that all of the student’s experiences at Harley contribute to their growth.
+The central objective of the Advisory program is to provide each student in the Middle School with at least one teacher who takes a special and continuing interest in the student’s total growth.
+The advisor seeks to know the student, not merely as a student but as a person.
+The advisor tries to ensure that all of the student’s experiences at Harley contribute to their success and wellbeing.